Koinsep-SolidarIT/sensors-software-Leusden/airrohr-firmware/Readme.md

 * Pin 6 (GND)         -> GND

 **Note**
+        1. SC build for NextPM Version 1.040 and higher.
-        1. The NextPM must be power supplied with +5 VDC / ±0.2V
+        2. The NextPM must be power supplied with +5 VDC / ±0.2V
-        2. Serial connections are always crossed (RX on one side is connected with TX on other side)
+        3. Serial connections are always crossed (RX on one side is connected with TX on other side)
-        3. The Tx and Rx signal logical level is TTL (+3.3V)
+        4. The Tx and Rx signal logical level is TTL (+3.3V)

 ### DHT22
 * Pin 1 => 3V3